 Biden will host Americas summit that focuses on supply chains, migration and new investment

-WASHINGTON — President Joe Biden is gathering leaders from countries across the Americas on Friday in the U.S. capital to discuss the tightening of supply chains and addressing migration issues.
+WASHINGTON — President Joe Biden is gathering leaders from 10 other countries across the Americas on Friday in the U.S. capital to discuss the tightening of supply chains and address migration issues.

 Kirby said the summit would also involve the “shared migration challenge” and the building of “meaningful economic opportunity” among the countries in the region.

+Along with Biden, attending the event are leaders from Canada, Mexico, Chile, Colombia, the Dominican Republic, Costa Rica, Ecuador, Peru, Uruguay and Panama.

 Friday’s event was announced last year at the Summit of the Americas in Los Angeles.
 The focus on trade comes as competition has intensified between the United States and China, the world's two largest economies.
-Biden has provided government incentives to build U.S. infrastructure and for companies to construct new factories.
-But after the pandemic disrupted manufacturing and global shipping, there has has also been an effort to diversify trade and reduce dependence on Chinese manufacturing.
+Biden, a Democrat, has provided government incentives to build U.S. infrastructure and for companies to construct new factories.
+But after the coronavirus pandemic disrupted manufacturing and global shipping, there has has also been an effort to diversify trade and reduce dependence on Chinese manufacturing.

 In 2022, the U.S. exported $1.2 trillion worth of goods and services to other countries in the Western Hemisphere, according to the U.S. Trade Representative.
 It also imported $1.2 trillion in goods and services from those countries.
 But the majority of that trade was with Canada and Mexico.